kabelwerk/sdk-js/docs/inboxes.md

 -   `error` → Fired when there is a problem establishing connection to the server (e.g. because of a timeout).
 The attached listeners are called with an extended Error instance.
 -   `ready` → Fired at most once, when the connection to the server is first established.
 The attached listeners are called with an object containing the list of initially loaded inbox items.
 -   `updated` → Fired when there is a new message in any of the rooms that belong to the inbox, including those not yet loaded.
-The attached listeners are called with the updated list of inbox items.
+The attached listeners are called with an `{items, item}` object containing the updated list of inbox items as well as the exact inbox item which was updated.

 ## See also